dmonye017/f5xc-smsv2/smsv2_clickops/Deploy_SMSv2_CE_site_AWS.md

     - Click **Launch** to launch the instance

-5. Allocate and Associate an Elastic IP address to SMSv2 CE site public interface
+**5. Allocate and Associate an Elastic IP address to SMSv2 CE site public interface**
     - In the AWS Management Console, navigate to **EC2 > Instances** and select the checkbox next to your newly created CE instance
     - Go to the Networking tab and expand Network Interfaces and check which of the ENI IDs is mapped to the public interface (Network Interface 0) of the instance (e.g., eni-xxxxxxxxxxxx)
         - You can identify the ENI mapping by checking the subnet ID to verify if it matches the public subnet you selected during the instance deployment (studentx-slo for example)